ABOUT

 Zieba received her Master of Music from Northwestern University studying under Nancy Gustafson where she performed the lead role of Brittomara in Jake Heggie's Midwest premiere of "If I Were You" in February 2022.
 Her Bachelor of Music in Vocal Performance and Bachelor of Arts in Biochemistry is from there as well.

-An avid lover of concert work, Zieba has performed Mendelssohn's "Elijah", de Falla's "El Amor Brujo", and Mahler's "Das Lied von der Erde."
+Equally passionate about concert work, Zieba has performed Mendelssohn's "Elijah", de Falla's "El Amor Brujo", and Mahler's "Das Lied von der Erde."
 When she is not singing, she loves to hike, travel, work out, and salsa dance.
 Zieba is originally from Orland Park, Illinois.